TITLE 8 SOCIAL SERVICES

 (b) Legal basis: State authority for administering the medical assistance to refugees program is contained in Section 27-2-12 NMSA 1978 (Repl.
 1984).

 (4) Waivers for in-home care: The New Mexico department of health, under waivers from DHHS, provides certain in-home care services as an alternative to institutionalization.
 These waivers authorize services for: elderly, blind and physically handicapped individuals; developmentally disabled individuals; and medically fragile individuals, AIDS.
 Services under the waiver program are provided to both medicaid-eligible individuals and those who have income and resources in excess of medicaid standards.
-Within the department, the medical assistance division (MAD) is responsible for developing policy and regulations for these waiver programs.
+Within the HCA, the medical assistance division (MAD) is responsible for developing policy and regulations for these waiver programs.

-F. Energy assistance
+F. Energy assistance:

 (a) low income home energy assistance program (LIHEAP);